Project-Bonfire/Secure_Bonfire/ReadMe.md

-This repository is targetting the problem of Denial of Service attacks on NoC based Socs.
+This repository is targeting the problem of Denial of Service attacks on NoC based Socs.

 ----------